devhhu/chronicle-detection-as-code-lab/README.md

 This project simulates the Detection-as-Code (DaC) lifecycle as it would operate in a Google Chronicle SecOps environment, all without needing access to a Chronicle license.

-Instead, I’ve reverse-engineered the expected detection flow using:
+Instead, I’ve reverse-engineered the expected detection flow, and later dive into how the Chronicle API would be highly leveraged:

 * UDM-compatible synthetic logs
 * Custom Python detection logic